NVIDIA/cloud-native-stack/playbooks/readme.md

 - Taint the control plane node to run all pods on single node
 - Check if Helm installed
 - Install Helm, if not already installed
-- Create a RBAC for Helm Tiller
-- Initialize Helm with service account
 - Install the NVIDIA GPU Operator

 ### Validate EGX Platform